Tsirelson's bound: Tsirelson's problem

 Since tensor product algebras in particular commute, $T_t \le T_c$.
 In finite dimensions commuting algebras are always isomorphic to (direct sums of) tensor product algebras, so only for infinite dimensions it is possible that $T_t \neq T_c$.
 Tsirelson's problem is the question of whether for all Bell expressions $T_t = T_c$.

 This question was first considered by Boris Tsirelson in 1993, where he asserted without proof that $T_t = T_c$.
 Upon being asked for a proof by Antonio Acín in 2006, he realized that the one he had in mind didn't work, and issued the question as an open problem.
-Together with Miguel Navascués and Stefano Pironio, Antonio Acín had developed an hierarchy of semidefinite programs, the NPA hierarchy, that converged to the commuting Tsirelson bound $T_c$ from above, and wanted to know whether it also converged to the tensor product Tsirelson bound $T_t$, the most physically relevant one.
+Acin, Miguel Navascués, and Stefano Pironio developed a hierarchy of semidefinite programs, generalizing the sum of squares hierarchy to noncommuting variables, that converges to the commuting Tsirelson bound $T_c$ from above, and wanted to know whether it also converged to the tensor product Tsirelson bound $T_t$, the most physically relevant one.

 Since one can produce a converging sequencing of approximations to $T_t$ from below by considering finite-dimensional states and observables, if $T_t = T_c$, then this procedure can be combined with the NPA hierarchy to produce a halting algorithm to compute the Tsirelson bound, making it a computable number (note that in isolation neither procedure halts in general).
 Conversely, if $T_t$ is not computable, then $T_t \neq T_c$.
 In January 2020, Ji, Natarajan, Vidick, Wright, and Yuen claimed to have proven that $T_t$ is not computable, thus solving Tsirelson's problem in the negative.
 Tsirelson's problem has been shown to be equivalent to Connes' embedding problem, so the same proof also implies that the Connes embedding problem is false.